bernardpeh/practical-symfony-3/manuscript/Introduction.md

 Refer to [composer troubleshooting guide](https://getcomposer.org/doc/articles/troubleshooting.md) if you have problems using composer.

-A common issue is when you get allowed memory exhausted.
+A common issue is when you get allowed memory exhausted error.
 A quick workaround is

 ```
 -> php -d memory_limit=-1 path_to_composer update